erickbytes/lofipython/content/blog/the-best-nfl-football-python-packages.rst

 After a first pass through, there is no runaway favorite.
 In Python, we say "there should be one obvious way to do it".
 This doesn't seem the case for NFL stats.
 In a somewhat rare occurrence, the Python community offers a graveyard of abandoned or incompatible projects with modern Python.
 Ultimately, this probably stems from the NFL's inability to provide a consistent stats
 API or feed over time.
-This may be one of the few times where the R community has more resources available for NFL stats, like the `nfldata <https://github.com/nflverse/nfldatay>`__ package in their ecosystem.
+This may be one of the few times where the R community has better resources available, like the `nfldata <https://github.com/nflverse/nfldatay>`__ package in their ecosystem.